 When everybody is in the habit of doing a little each day, deep cleaning is not needed as desperately.
 Our family keeps a list of chores we do every week (sweeping, cleaning bathrooms, scouring stovetop, etc).
 Others we do every other week (dusting, mopping, vacuuming rugs, etc.).
 And still others that we do once a month or once a quarter (cleaning out the refrigerator, changing air filters, mopping the garage, cleaning baseboards, etc).

 I recommend compiling a list of routine chores along with the frequency with which each should be done.
-Then either schedule time on your own calendar to tend to those tasks or delegate them to another family member.
+Then either schedule time on your own calendar to tend to those tasks, delegate them to another family member, or hire outside help.

 Involve the kids